-This week, Regional Hospice and Palliative Care (RHPC) President & CEO, Cynthia Emiry Roy, announced the appointment of Attorney Mary Schinke of Roxbury, Connecticut as Volunteer Chairperson of the agency’s Board of Directors.
+This week, Regional Hospice (RHPC) President & CEO, Cynthia Emiry Roy, announced the appointment of Attorney Mary Schinke of Roxbury, Connecticut as Volunteer Chairperson of the agency’s Board of Directors.
 Having volunteered on the Board and as a “Pet Partner” for patients for over four years, Schinke is uniquely qualified to fill this leadership position.
 “Each hospice role I’ve had has dovetailed with my professional life,” she says.
 As an estate lawyer, Schinke advises clients on services such as wills and trusts, health care advance directives, powers of attorney, and even the future care of a beloved pet should an owner die or become hospitalized.
 “Discussing death and dying are part of my everyday routine.
 They’re issues I’m comfortable with.”

 Mary began her relationship with Regional Hospice by taking the agency’s 24-hour family support volunteer training, with the goal of visiting hospice patients in the community with her Certified Therapy Dog, “Charlotte,” a sweet and loving Bichon Frise.
 Joining the volunteer Board only a short time after, Schinke’s connection to RHPC has grown deeply and with remarkable range.
 “Mary’s passion and commitment to our patients and families is unsurpassed, says Roy.
 “She is a special volunteer because she has served in so many capacities at our agency.”
 Since beginning, Mary has volunteered over 110 hours of her time to RHPC.